AnastasiyaKotelnikova/DS677-SNNs-PyTorch-GroupProject/reports/project_report.md

 - Implemented a PyTorch-compatible `Dataset` and `DataLoader` pipeline for handling event-based spiking data.
 - Explored and tested different spiking neural network (SNN) architectures using the Norse library.

-### March 27, 2025
+### April 23, 2025
-- Implemented the full `SNNModel` using Norse's `LIFCell` and PyTorch’s sequential layers.
+- Finalized and reviewed the entire Milestone 3 report for submission.
-- Converted spike-based input data into dense tensors for SNN processing using `convert_to_spike_tensor`.
+- Corrected and reformatted all performance tables (accuracy and inference time) to match benchmark comparisons across models.
-- Set up and executed a training loop that ran for **10 epochs**, using batch processing, loss logging, and optimizer updates.
+- Reorganized and refined the Table of Contents using formal academic structure with accurate headings and figure/table listings.
-- Verified successful GPU-based training and monitored the loss decreasing across epochs.
+- Ensured that the GitHub repository link points to the main project page for easier access.
-- Finalized notebook merging, verified model output, and pushed updated results to GitHub.
+- Verified report alignment with professor’s Milestone 3 requirements, including discussion, results, and model comparison sections.

 ### Phase 2: Model Evaluation & Finalization